huilin1990/huilin1990.github.io/_posts/2017-07-19-GreatLakes.md

 ![](\image\GL2017\Graph245.jpg)

-Both DOC concentration and a<sub>254</sub> values are consistent with *Zhou et al 2013*.
-Thy are relatively low in Lake Superior and South Lake Michigan.
+We found robust linear relationship between CDOM a<sub>254</sub> and DOC in Lake Michigan, but not in Lake Superior due to the consistency of Lake Superior.
+However, in the colloidal fractionation and < 1kDa fractionation the relationships were not observed in Lake Michigan.
+But the a<sub>254</sub>-DOC relationship were significant in Lake Superior.
+DOC concentration and CDOM a<sub>254</sub> values, which are comparatively lower in Lake Superior than Lake Michigan agree with measures in *Zhou et al. (2013)*.

 ![](\image\GL2017\DOC-a254-SUVA-surface.jpg)